grayghostvisuals/wp-flex/README.md

 5. Comment Thread Styling Classes
    * Those tricky comment thread styling classes provided to you by default.
 No more scanning the DOM or reading more tutorials.
 It's all there bro!

-6. Responsive Category and Tag listings
+6. Responsive Category and Tag Listings
    * In order to flow the listing of tags and categories as the browser expands and contracts we must break up the lists and display them inline –in order to avoid a run on measure.
 We make absolutely sure we stop too many categories from breaking the layout.

 7. Standardized CSS Comment Flags